 I have owned and operated my own retail business; was a singer for many years, a partner in a recording studio, and has recorded an album; studied photography and recording technology; is a self-taught artist of stained glass, ancient Japanese braiding, and wire-wrapping; and a teacher of jewelry-making for many years.

 I met Agnes not quite three years ago when a gallery friend introduced us, suggesting that I might want to be involved in the “jazz and art festival” idea that they were working on as a volunteer.
 And away we went!
+I later became a member of the board, the Asst.
+Director, and a member of the Jazz festival committee.
 Certainly, it has been a learning experience along the way, with all the requisite ups and downs.
 We learned about each other, our strengths, our pet peeves, our “must haves”, our “won’t do’s”, and more.
 Our shared vision for a multicultural arts center in Oshkosh continues to grow and take shape, and we intend to see it through.
 It is not something that we want to say is “ours” – it is something that we know will benefit Oshkosh and her citizens – culturally, artistically, humanely.
 We want it for Oshkosh, for now, and for the future.
 We hope that you will join us, work beside us, or perhaps just cheer us on from the sidelines.
 We appreciate your support, and can’t wait to see you at the 2021 Oshkosh Jazz Festival Meets the Arts!